 - A sprinkle of Kosher salt

-- Place your 9x9 oven proof baking dish in the oven with the stick of butter in the pan.
+- Place your 9x13 oven proof baking dish in the oven (with the foil in it) and with the stick of butter in the pan.
 Allow the butter to melt (about 5 minutes)

 - When butter is just melted, remove from the oven and spread the graham cracker crumbs across the bottom of the pan and smooth with a rubber spatula.